-4. Interest in Underlying Funds
+4. Interests in Underlying Funds

 The Funds may invest in other investment funds (Underlying Funds).
 Each Underlying Fund invests in a portfolio of assets to generate returns in the form of investment income and capital appreciation for its unitholders.
 Each Underlying Fund finances its operations primarily through the issuance of redeemable units, which are puttable at the unitholder's option and entitle the unitholder to a proportionate share of the Underlying Fund's net assets.
-The funds' interests in Underlying Funds held in the form of redeemable units, are reported in their Schedule of Investments at fair value, which represents the Funds' maximum exposure on those investments.
-The Funds' interests in Underlying Funds as at the prior year period ends are presented in the Financial Instruments Risks - Concentration Risk section in the Supplemental Schedule to Schedule of Investment Portfolio.
+The Funds' interests in Underlying Funds held in the form of redeemable units, are reported in their Schedule of Investments at fair value, which represents the Funds' maximum exposure on those investments.
+The Funds' interests in Underlying Funds as at the prior year period ends are presented in the "Financial Instruments Risks" section under sub-section "Concentration Risk" in the Supplemental Schedule to Schedule of Investment Portfolio.
 Distributions earned from Underlying Funds are included in "Investment Income" in the Statements of Comprehensive Income.
-The total realized gains (losses) arising from Underlying Funds are also included in the Statements of Comprehensive Income.
+The total realized and change in unrealized gains (losses) arising from Underlying Funds are also included in the Statements of Comprehensive Income.
 The Funds do not provide any additional significant financial or other support to Underlying Funds.